Unit 2 Ferry Wharf

 Either way – there are some questions that you need to ask yourself first to make sure that this is the right choice for you, since the decision to move to a new country shouldn’t be taken lightly.

-Rest assured - we’ve got you covered.
+Rest assured – we’ve got you covered.
 We work with candidates across the whole EU, sometimes covering roles outside of Europe as well.
-In fact one of our team members’ is an expat and having made this big decision herself a few months back, has shared some of her words of wisdom.
+One of our team members is an ex-pat and having made this big decision herself a few months back has shared some of her words of wisdom.

 Here it is, the foolproof guide to international relocation.

-- Starting with the country itself, let’s talk about… language.
-If you speak the local language of the country you’re considering to move to - that’s ideal.
+- Starting with the country itself, let’s talk about…language.
+If you speak the local language of the country you’re considering moving to – that’s ideal.
 If not, you’ll need to figure out two things:

 - To what extent English (or any other language you’re fluent in) is being used there?